philrosenberg/NcasLidarScheduler/README.md

 or x86 platform from the dropdown at the top then select Build->Build Solution.

+# Licensing
+This software is licenced under the GNU General Public Licence version
+3. If you require this software under a different license then please contact the author.

 # To Do
 Validation: I need to add checks that the numbers entered are actually numbers and that they are within range.